- 💃By worshipping Sai Baba, I attract both worldly and spiritual blessings, and I experience peace and happiness in my life.

 - ❇️I embrace the wonderful power of the Guru’s touch, which destroys the sins of my past births and cleanses my subtle body.

-- 🧎If I prostrate before Sai and surrender heart and soul, the four chief objects of life (Dharma -Righteousness, Artha -Wealth, Kama -Desire, Moksha -Deliverance) are easily attained.
+- 🧎I prostrate before Sai and surrender heart and soul.
+As a result, the four chief objects of life (Dharma -Righteousness, Artha -Wealth, Kama -Desire, Moksha -Deliverance) are easily attained.

-- 🚶I will walk the difficult path of Bhakti straight by relying on my Sadguru.
+- 🚶I walk the difficult path of Bhakti straight by relying on my Sadguru.

-- 🍞There will be abundant of food and clothes in my home.
+- 🍞I am surrounded by an abundance of food and clothing in my home.

-- 🧏I will fix the form of the Deity (Sai) firmly in my mind, so that it will not wander.
+- 🧏I fix the form of the Sai firmly in my mind, so that it doesn’t wander.

-- 😌I will fix my mind on remembering Sai always, so that it will be calm, peaceful, and carefree.
+- 😌I fix my mind on remembering Sai always, so that it is calm, peaceful, and carefree.

 -